James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 Monitoring video right at the time it is posted, monitor for a few days, calculate features, then wait for a month or two (it must stablize then), judge the video is viral or not by view counts.

-Using multiple machine learning techniques, there are some top features matters the most for viral video forecasting, though you can derive your own by collecting more data (like the follower-view theory if applied):
+Using multiple machine learning techniques, there are some top features matters the most for viral video forecasting (though you can derive your own by collecting more data (like the follower-view theory if applied), and beware if your video all sucks, you may not get an accurate model out of your data alone):

 | Feature Importance | Feature Name| Importance|
 |_____|_______________|_|